… pre-vintage Shaw …

 I’m glad to have had the chance to see The Philanderer and I appreciate the The Pearl for putting in on.
 The production is straightforward and so adequate for introducing one to the play, but it’s uninspired.
 Of the central threesome, Bradford Cover is strong and charming as the rumpled Leonard.
 Karron Graves plays the amorously determined Julia with the vivacity the part calls for though, at the heights of emotion, her voice gives way to a kind of shrieking in her all out performance .
 Rachel Botchan could have used some of Graves’ energy — a fine performer in other roles I’ve seen, she played Grace with a dull placidity that makes one wonder what Leonard could possibly see in her.

 The Pearl used to be in a proscenium theater but now plays in a theater with seating on three sides, yet continues to stage plays fully to the front as in the old theater: more flexibility and variety of movement would be interesting, and give better site lines to those seated on the side.

 The Philanderer holds fewer streaks of the Shavian wit than one hopes for.
 But the fact is, when he does construct one of those marvelous, sly build-ups that land you with pleasurable jolt at a great line, and you find yourself laughing heartily, then the play, Shaw, and everything else, for the moment, seem intensely worthwhile.

-The Philanderer plays at NYC's City Center Theater in mid-town Manhattan through February 19, 2012.
-For information and tickets, click on live link of title.
+The Philanderer plays at NYC’s City Center Theater in mid-town Manhattan through February 19, 2012.